 On the road again

-Despite the reluctance of some of our historical investors, I went back to Paris, Geneva, Milan, London, New York, Los Angeles, San Francisco, Abidjan, Lagos and Johannesburg to convince new investors to finance us our growth.
+Despite the reluctance of some of our historical investors, I went back to Paris, Geneva, Milan, London, New York, Los Angeles, San Francisco, Abidjan, Lagos, and Johannesburg to convince new investors to finance our growth.

 When the success of your offer becomes your weakness

-Because even if it sounds counterintuitive, the more subscribers we needed the more funding for the content.
+Though it sounds counterintuitive, the more subscribers we had the more funding we needed for content.
 We found that the most loyal subscribers viewed most of the titles that interested them in three months.
-In order to preserve them, we had to constantly highlight our catalog and buy new content.
-In addition, 2000 subscribers and 10,000 subscribers with the same catalog size are not satisfied.
-The more subscribers we had, the greater the range of subscribers’ tastes.
-Simply put, when you decide to go to the cinema with four friends the choice of the film is a little more difficult than when you go to two because the tastes differ.
+In order to preserve them, we had to constantly highlight our catalogue and buy new content.
+In addition, 2,000 subscribers and 10,000 subscribers with the same catalogue size were not satisfied.
+The more subscribers we had, the greater the range of subscribers' tastes.
+Simply put, when you decide to go to the cinema with four friends the choice of the film is a little more difficult than when you go with two because tastes differ.